 Percentage of promoters (which could range from -100 to 100) – percentage of detractors

 Need a tool that can help you measure both CSAT and NPS?
-Try Jotform, an easy-to-use form builder.
-You can easily create customized surveys to ask questions that make sense for your business, and then you’ll have the information you need to calculate these key metrics.
+Try Jotform, an easy-to-use form builder, which lets you create customized surveys to ask the right questions for your business; then you’ll have the information you need to calculate these key metrics.
+Jotform also offers an NPS field and templates to track promoter/detractor trends over time.

 How do you use CSAT and NPS in practice?

-“The answer to this question lets us know how impactful each team member is to customer loyalty.
-Our goal is for all respondents to rate 9 or higher,” Maheshwari says.
 As you can see, the CSAT vs NPS debate isn’t so much a battle over which is better — it’s more of a discussion about two metrics that provide important (and slightly different) perspectives about customer happiness.
-Use both to gain a full view of your customers — and make your work easier with JotForm.
+Use both to gain a full view of your customers — and make your work easier with Jotform.
 Get started today with one of over 400 prebuilt survey templates.

 Net Promoter®, NPS®, NPS Prism®, and the NPS-related emoticons are registered trademarks of Bain & Company, Inc., NICE Systems, Inc., and Fred Reichheld.
 Net Promoter ScoreSM and Net Promoter SystemSM are service marks of Bain & Company, Inc., NICE Systems, Inc., and Fred Reichheld.